ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 **DON'T**: "A cart will be displayed in the header of your website."

-_Too ambigous, unclear if this is what happens when the toggle is turned on or off_
+_Too ambigous, unclear if this is what happens when the toggle is turned on or off._

 **ALSO DON'T**: "Want to display a cart in the header of your website?"

 _The question format makes in unclear for the merchant if they need to activate or deactivate the toggle for the desired outcome._

+## Position

+Toggle switches may be positioned on a card together with further UI elements that relate to a specific topic.

 ## Design